 You can assign permissions to certain users, locations, devices, applications, or any combination of those and more.
 This way, you can reasonably assume that the data will only be accessed by those who need to use it when they need to see it.

-For example, if an authorized user is successfully logging in to their secure account on public Wi-Fi, then they meet the condition that they know their password, so it’s likely to be the correct person.
+For example, if an authorized user is successfully logging in to their secure account on public Wi-Fi and they meet the condition that they know their password, then it’s likely to be the correct person.
 However, they do not meet the condition that they are on-site.
-This might mean that they don’t have access to more sensitive information since it’s harder to verify their identity or vouch for the security of the remote network that they are using.
-If they are on an unfamiliar device, maybe their access is even further restricted for the same reasons.
+This might mean that they won’t have access to more sensitive information since it’s harder to verify their identity or vouch for the security of the remote network they are using.
+If they’re on an unfamiliar device, their access could be further restricted for the same reasons.

-This model makes for more effective security without requiring methods that are more intrusive on your team’s day-to-day workflow.
-But implementing this effectively does require additional forethought and some technical know-how, and that’s what we’re here for.
+This model makes for more effective cloud security without requiring methods that are more intrusive on your team’s day-to-day workflow.
+Implementing this effectively does require additional forethought and some technical know-how, and that’s what we’re here for.

 No account should have indefinite access to sensitive files.